BartekSienko/dartbot/README.md

 # Current work progress:
-- None, just getting started
+- A match engine with manual playing has been implemented
+- Some customization in match types has also been added (301, setplay, double in/out)
+- Began research on datasets to use for the dart bot and planned out a algorithm for the bot

 # To be added:
-- Dart match engine with manual playing
 - Dart bot to compete against
-- Customizable match types (301,setplay, double in/out, 2v2)
+- More customizable match types (2v2)
 - Career mode around engine